kauttoj/WordLLMs/README.md

 ## Installation

-WordLLMs is essentiall a "mini" website inside Word, Word only presents ir.
-You need to serve this website outside Word.
+WordLLMs is essentially a "mini" website inside Word, Word only presents it.
+As results, you need to serve WordLLMs application outside Word.
 Choose the method that best suits your needs:

 ### Method 1: Docker Deployment (Recommended)